Centamin PLC (LON:CEY), Shanta Gold Limited (LON:SHG) and Harmony Gold Mining Co. (ADR) (NYSE:HMY) are all in focus this week.

 Of course, the only practical way for most private investors to invest in gold is through exchange-traded funds.
-The largest gold ETF, the $63bn SPDR Gold Trust (NYSE: GLD.US), has edged up by 0.8% since last Friday and closed at $165.79 on Wednesday night in New York trading.
-The London-listed Gold Bullion Securities (LSE: GBS) rose by 0.2% to $165.35 over the same period.
-So far this year, shareholders of Gold Bullion Securities have seen their holdings rise by 7.2%, while SPDR Gold Trust holders have gained 9.1%.
+The largest gold ETF, the $72bn SPDR Gold Trust (NYSE: GLD.US), has gained 0.7% to $162.39 since last Friday's open, while London-listed Gold Bullion Securities (LSE: GBS) has risen 1.0% to $162.00 over the same period.
+So far this year, shareholders of Gold Bullion Securities have seen their holdings rise by 1%, while SPDR Gold Trust holders have gained just 0.23%.

 Gold's big movers

-Many investors prefer to invest in gold-mining stocks, rather than gold itself, as gold miners are able to benefit from operational gearing to outperform the price of gold.
-Let's take a look at some gold stocks that have outperformed recently.
+Many investors prefer to invest in gold mining stocks, rather than gold itself, as gold miners are able to use their operational gearing to outperform the price of gold.
+Let's take a look at some gold stocks that have gained strongly recently.

 Shares vs commodities